Conservatives Rip Into Mueller, Slam Russia Investigation

 As previously reported by The Inquisitr, according to media reports citing Department of Justice officials, Mueller is not recommending further indictments, and he has no sealed indictments, which means that no American has been charged with conspiring with the Russian government to help Donald Trump win the 2016 presidential election.

-The president’s son Donald Trump Jr, conservative conspiracy theorist Jerome Corsi, and former Trump campaign official Carter Page have all openly boasted about Mueller’s perceived lack of findings, celebrating that the investigation has finally come to an end.
+The president’s son, Donald Trump Jr., conservative conspiracy theorist Jerome Corsi, and former Trump campaign official Carter Page have all openly boasted about Mueller’s perceived lack of findings, celebrating that the investigation has finally come to an end.

 But it is not only Trump confidants implicated in the probe that are having a field day — conservative politicians and media pundits are celebrating as well, according to The Hill, and ripping into Special Counsel Robert Mueller, while slamming his investigation.

-North Carolina Republican and Chairman of the conservative House Freedom Caucus, Mark Meadows said via Twitter that it is no wonder that no one has been indicted for conspiring with Russia when there was “no collusion.”
+North Carolina Republican Mark Meadows, the chairman of the conservative House Freedom Caucus, said via Twitter that it is no wonder that no one has been indicted for conspiring with Russia when there was “no collusion.”

 “It would mean we just completed 2 years of investigating ‘Russian collusion’ without ONE collusion related indictment.
 Not even one.
 Why?
 Because there was no collusion,” he wrote.